WhitmanHall/WhitmanHall.github.io/_posts/2024-06-02-FFB-Wheel-Upgrade.md

 *Close up of cut trace to prevent left FET drain from running under chip and connecting to right FET drain foot*

 ![](/assets/img/DFGT.jpg)
-*The finished gaming wheel with new chips and motor*
+*The finished wheel with new chips and motor*